- Search for a Leaflet

 - Get Involved

 This leaflet is for parents and carers about how to use this medicine in children.
 Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
 Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

 Name of medicine

 Why is it important for my child to take this medicine?

 Bile is made in the liver and flows through a tube (the bile duct) to the intestines, where it helps to break down fat in food.
-In cholestasis and sclerosing cholangitis, the bile duct becomes blocked so the bile cannot reach the food very well; this can also damage the liver.
+In cholestasis and sclerosing cholangitis, the bile duct becomes blocked so less bile reaches the intestines; this can also damage the liver.
 Ursodeoxycholic acid will improve the flow of bile and help your child to digest fat properly.

 What is ursodeoxycholic acid available as?

-- Liquid medicine: 250 mg in 5 mL; this contains propylene glycol
+- Liquid medicine: 250 mg in 5 mL;contains propylene glycol

 When should I give ursodeoxycholic acid?